 In addition to managing these coverages, the university also has approximately 70 insurance policies they purchase from commercial insurers.

-There are three full-time employees in the risk management department to oversee all of this.
-To avoid the need to hire additional staff, they are adopting technology that will enable self-service for employees and students.
-The university does use a TPA to handle all their claims processing.
+To efficiently handle the extensive insurance needs of the university, three dedicated employees in the risk management department oversee all operations.
+However, in order to avoid the burden of hiring additional staff, the university is embracing technology that enables self-service options for both employees and students.
+Additionally, the university relies on a TPA to manage all claims processing.

-However, many organizations with similar risk management needs are not as fortunate.
-Many are working with outdated legacy systems, spreadsheets and paper files.
-With a very small staff, it can be tough for the risk manager to maintain a balance between having the proper coverages in place and minimizing the cost of the insurance for their organization.
+Unfortunately, numerous organizations facing similar risk management needs are not as fortunate.
+They find themselves grappling with outdated legacy systems, relying on spreadsheets and paper files to manage their insurance requirements.
+Furthermore, with limited staff, the risk manager faces the challenging task of striking a balance between securing adequate coverage and minimizing insurance costs for their organization.

 Types of Self-Insured Organizations